Silas High School

 Obey the authority of all chaperones at all times.
 They will determine unacceptable dance behavior.

-Silas acknowledges that a correlation exists between appropriate grooming, personal attire and student achievement.
-A similar relationship exists between student dress and acceptable standards of conduct.
+Silas High School acknowledges that a correlation exists between personal attire and student achievement.
 This document informs students and families that Silas’s dress code is designed to allow for student comfort while maintaining an environment conducive to teaching and learning in the best available educational setting.

-- Garments that have alcohol, drug, sexual or negative ethnic/racial comments or connotations are not allowed to be worn at school or at school related activities (home or away).
+• Hate speech, to include sexist, racist, homophobic or transphobic language or negative ethnic/racial comments or connotations are not allowed to be worn at school or at school related activities (home or away).
+School administration may determine anything that could be considered questionable or “gray area” content.

 If a student has failed to comply with the dress code, the student may be referred to an administrator and may be denied entrance to class until the dress code violation is resolved.